 - Real-time flexibility and agility is crucial for the manufacturing process.
 A single strategic change managed at the ERP level may generate change volume that is about 10 times higher on the manufacturing level.
 The MES system therefore must be specifically designed and implemented to allow both the amount and the speed of change required.

 - The supply chain efficiency is a key competitive advantage.
 In today’s market competition goes far beyond the strategic level.
 Efficiency across the entire supply chain can make or break a successful organization.
 Information integration can only be done through constant alignment of all levels of each link in the chain, from the manufacturing floor and up.
 Only with a continuous and efficient exchange of timely and accurate information, which is achieved by MES systems, can the supply chain operate effectively.

 Those are just five short reasons, rising from my experience with our clients, why MES and ERP should go together when an organization wishes to achieve a significant place in the market.
-Through the completing support of these two system all levels of the organization can see the full picture, from strategy to bits and bytes and back.
+Through the complete support of these two systems, all levels of the organization can see the full picture, from strategy to bits and bytes and back.

-Nathan Tiomkin is LeaderMES’ Director of Sales, with numerous years of experience in implementation of Digital Manufacturing projects
+Nathan Tiomkin, Matics’ former Director of Sales, with numerous years of experience in implementation of Digital Manufacturing projects